Knees are more fragile than people believe.

 After these traumas take place, they may be accompanied by pain due to the new biodynamics within the knee.
 Nerves may be pinched, bone can begin to rub against bone, and muscles can swell and become inflamed.

 Tissue Deterioration and Knee Pain

 Deteriorated tissue is one of the most common causes of knee pain when kneeling.
-As the soft tissues in the knee degrade, so to do their cushioning effects.
+As the soft tissues in the knee degrade, so do their cushioning effects.

 - Patellar tendonitis

 - Characterized by inflammation of the tendon which connects the kneecap to the shin bone, patellar tendonitis is a product of repeated high-intensity stress on the knee.
 Patellar tendonitis most often occurs in athletes, especially those whose sport of choice involves jumping but can occur in anyone.

 Though determining the underlying cause may be difficult, diagnosing knee pain is simple.
 The most common signs of knee trouble are: